-Staff at Chestnut Rise undertake a program of training which meets the needs of all our young people such as First Aid, Medication Training and Attachment Training to help them be confident and understand how to provide the best quality of care to each young person we care for.
+Staff at Chestnut Rise undertake a program of training which meets the needs of all our young people, including first aid, medication training and attachment training to help them be confident and understand how to provide the best quality of care to each young person we care for.

 The staff at Chestnut Rise are great at listening and gaining the children and young peoples views, wishes and feelings.
-They can have 1:1 key work session to help gather their thoughts and feelings which we find very beneficial to the young people as sometimes they find it difficult to talk in groups such as weekly young people’s meeting.
+They can have 1:1 key work sessions to help gather their thoughts and feelings, which we find very beneficial to the young people, as sometimes they find it difficult to talk in groups such as our weekly young people’s meetings.

-We welcome all ideas from the young people on how they want their home to look like and feel which is recorded in several different ways including “you said, we did” forms.
+We welcome all ideas from our young people on how they want their home to look like and feel, which is recorded in several different ways- including “you said, we did” forms.

-We feel very fortunate as the home is only twenty minutes by train to the City of London which has lots of opportunities for the young people to enjoy their activities such as The London Eye, The London Aquarium and London Zoo.
-The young people have been enjoying lots of activities and most recent trips to London Zoo, Thorpe Park and Beach Trips weather permitting.
+We feel very fortunate as Chestnut Rise is only twenty minutes by train to the City of London, which has lots of opportunities for the young people to enjoy their activities, such as The London Eye, The London Aquarium and London Zoo.
+Our young people have been enjoying lots of activities with recent trips to London Zoo, Thorpe Park and the beach-weather permitting!

-In house activities involve lots of garden games such as Jenga, Dominoes, Football and Swing ball.
-When the weather is not great, the young people like to play trivia board games and Arts and Crafts.
-The home has regular movie nights accompanied with a take-away of the young people’s choice and most recent the Great British Bake Off.
+In house activities involve lots of garden games, such as Jenga, dominoes, football and swing ball.
+When the weather is not great, our young people like to play trivia board games and participate in arts and crafts.
+The home has regular movie nights- accompanied with a take-away of the young people’s choice- and most recently, the Great British Bake Off!

-The staff team build good links with families and where appropriate support and facilitate contact with parents, grandparents, siblings – sometimes this involves trips to other parts of the country!
+Our staff team build good links with families and where appropriate, support and facilitate contact with parents, grandparents, siblings – sometimes this involves trips to other parts of the country!